Shervina-lim/docker-ros-gui/README.md

 	$ xclock
 	$ glxgears

-To open more terminals of the container, run the go.sh file again in a new terminal.
+To open more terminals of the container,run the **docker exec** line again.